 ggshield secret scan archive path/to/archive

-Secret Scan CI, Docker, And Pypi
+Secret Scan Docker And Pypi

 PyPi

 Before you add that Python dependency into your project, test to see if there are any suspicious secrets lurking about.
-Just specify the Python Package Index name and ggshield will pull it down and scan it for you.
-To scan a pypi package use:
+Just specify the Python Package Index name, and ggshield will pull it down and scan it for you.

 ggshield secret scan pypi PACKAGE_NAME>